JuliaEarth/GeoStats.jl/README.md

 easily estimated from the data (in various directions) with an efficient procedure.
 GeoStats.jl treats variograms as first-class objects, see the [Variogram modeling example](examples).

-- [celerite.jl](https://github.com/ericagol/celerite.jl) &mdash; For 1D Gaussian processes, this project
-was originally written in C++/Python and is now ported to Julia.

 - [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl) &mdash; Kriging and Spline interpolation have different purposes, yet these two methods are sometimes listed as competing alternatives.
 Kriging estimation is about minimizing variance (or estimation error), whereas Spline interpolation is about forcedly smooth estimators